Robinhood IRA Accounts

 Account Types

-Margin is available; and in fact, every new Robinhood account now is a margin account.
+Margin accounts are available, and every new Robinhood account is set up as a margin account.

-There are no account fees or minimums at Robinhood.
-The company does charge $75 to transfer an account to another broker.
+There are no account fees or minimums, but Robinhood charges $75 to transfer an account to another broker.

 The Cost of Trading

-Robinhood Gold is a margin account on steroids.
-It costs $5 per month and comes with instant deposits above $1,000.
-(A regular account gets instant deposits below $1,000.)
-Gold also comes with Level II quotes and Morningstar reports.
+Robinhood Gold is a premium margin account that costs $5 per month.
+It includes instant deposits over $1,000, Level II quotes, and Morningstar reports.

 Robinhood Promotion